Pixelstormer/ffmpeg_converter/README.md

 OPTIONS:
     -d, --dry-run
-            If true, prints information about actions that would be taken, instead of actually doing anything
+            If set, prints information about actions that would be taken, instead of actually doing anything

+    -f, --follow-links
+            If set, follows symbolic links

     -h, --help
             Print help information

+    -m, --max-depth <MAX_DEPTH>
+            The maximum search depth.
+If unset, is infinite

+    -s, --same-fs
+            If set, avoids crossing file system boundries when searching

     -V, --version
             Print version information